 Back to Stories

-The world is starting to return to normality; shops are re-opening, you can pop down to the local and you can now see friends and family.
-We’ve spent more time than ever in our homes andyou may have created a list as long as your arm of tweaks and improvements you want to make to your home.
+We’ve spent more time than ever in our homes recently, and many have created a list as long as their arm of tweaks and improvements they want to make.

 If you’ve read the other Stay Safe articles in this series, you’ll know what you need to consider before hiring a home improvement company and how to plan for any renovations.
 Although we’ve got a lot closer to ‘normal’ life, we still need to follow the Government guidance and in particular maintain social distancing.
 So, if you’ve found the perfect company for your home improvements, here’s how to keep you, and anyone from the company you’ve chosen,, safe during the renovations in your home.